 - It is a regulator of attention and impulsivity (there’s that ADHD again).

 - It’s part of the body’s fight and flight response and has a direct impact on heart rate and blood pressure (no wonder my BP was always so low!).

 Based on what I’ve shared, it’s pretty obvious why we respond well to serotonin-enhancing substances such as Prozac, Zoloft, St. John’s Wort, and SAMe.
 We are also more at risk of developing certain types of cancers and have a genetic tendency to be very low in calcium, magnesium, methionine, and vitamin B6, with excessive levels of folic acid.

 I am often asked how methylation disorders came to be and the simple answer is fortification and enrichment of foods has not done us any favors.
 Then, to add insult to injury, the liberal use of folic acid after the first trimester of pregnancy (when it’s no longer needed) is actually creating little undermethylated beings in utero because all forms of folate strip methyl at the level of DNA.
-You can listen to my recording about it here.
+You can listen to my podcast about it here.

 Today, I have a really good relationship with food and my body.
 I no longer berate and starve myself, nor do I get on a scale (I got rid of it years ago and suggest you do the same) or count calories.
 Those intrusive thoughts are gone and I am blessed with healthy relationships.
 If I want a piece of cake I so without judgment.

 Sure, I’m particular and can be nitpicky at times, but my perfectionism is a positive trait now.
 It serves me well in my business because I’m so good with fine details and I love order, so everything is usually in its place (though I admit as I write this I’m looking at a stack of papers atop my printer).
 I never thought my concentration could be so good, which isn’t something I could say in my 20’s.